 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If your desired name is unavailable, you’ll need to distinguish it, but you likely won’t want to lose it completely.
 Try rearranging the words, using unique spellings, adding certain prefixes or suffixes, finding synonyms, adding/removing words, or using acronyms.
 This way, you can make your name unique while keeping it similar to the original.

-What you do next depends entirely on what your goal.
-If you’re checking for name availability and your name is free in Indiana, you can proceed to reserve it and use it on your Articles of Organization.
+What you do next depends entirely on what your goal is.
+If you’re checking for name availability and your name is free in Indiana, you can proceed to reserve it or use it on your Articles of Organization.

 You have the option to reserve your LLC name if you want to protect it while you prepare to start your business.
 Filing a name reservation costs $10 and will hold your name for 120 days.
 If you’re ready to start your business, however, you can just use that name on your Articles of Organization, which will automatically register it.